HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 manufacturers note that “The sense of being watched is the greatest fear

-this.
+it.
 Certainly, I can honestly say that none of the foxes I have

 watched (even when they’ve spotted me) have ever appeared frightened by